Although it's still hot, September is a good month to

 Destructive Bugs, Larvae & Disease

 The melon fruit flies and the moths responsible for the pickleworms are normally still active in September.
 Until November, I recommend covering the the female cucurbits after the flowers close.
 Although I had the usual problems with these destructive insects, there was a significant reduction from previous summers.
-I have a lot more lizards living in my garden this year and they like to hang out near the melon and oriental fruit fly traps waiting for the flies.
+I have a lot more lizards living in my garden this year and they like to hang out near the melon and fruit fly traps waiting for the flies.
 They may be responsible for the significant reduction in fruit fly and pickleworm larvae this summer.

-If you've had problems with mosaic virus, it normally decreases as the weather cools a bit in the fall.
+If you've had problems with Mosaic Virus, it normally decreases as the weather cools a bit in the fall.
 Mosaic can infect just about anything and some varieties of plants seem to be more susceptible to this disease.